 The only country in the world that is also a city, Vatican City is the smallest country in the world.
 The area is spread roughly across 121 acres, with a population numbering 800 people.
 In fact, the next smallest country on the list, which is Monaco, is more than double its size.

-One of the most interesting Vatican City facts is that it is the only country in the world to receive the status of a UNESCO World Heritage Country.
-The entire country was designated a Heritage Site in 1984, owing to its impressive museums, libraries, churches and other vastly important historical landmarks.
+A fascinating and unique aspect of Vatican City is that it holds the exclusive distinction of being the only country in the world to be recognized as a UNESCO World Heritage Country.
+This prestigious status was granted to the entire nation in 1984, acknowledging its extraordinary collection of museums, libraries, churches, and other historically significant landmarks.

 One of the most interesting Vatican city facts is that it has no hospitals within its borders; as a result, no children are born in Vatican City, and thus no one becomes an automatic citizen here.
 Instead, one becomes a citizen only when one becomes an employee at the city.
 These citizenship rights are then revoked one the jobs are transferred out of the city.